-Public Finance Authority (“PFA”) is a unique government entity established to issue tax-exempt conduit bonds for public and private entities nationwide.
+Public Finance Authority (“PFA”) is a political subdivision of the State of Wisconsin created for the purpose of issuing tax-exempt and taxable conduit bonds for public and private entities nationwide.
 PFA is sponsored by the National Association of Counties, the National League of Cities, the Wisconsin Counties Association and the League of Wisconsin Municipalities.
 Click here to learn why NACo and NLC collaborated to create PFA.

-PFA partners with private borrowers and local governments to provide tax-exempt financing for public benefit projects that create temporary and permanent jobs, affordable housing, community infrastructure and improve the overall quality of life in local communities.
+PFA partners with local governments to assist in the financing of public benefit projects that create temporary and permanent jobs, affordable housing, community infrastructure and improve the overall quality of life in local communities.

 PFA is authorized to issue bonds in all 50 states providing economies of scale for multi-jurisdictional projects.
 Additionally, the use of tax-exempt bonds to finance a project significantly reduces the borrower’s costs in the form of a lower interest rate.

 PFA works directly with cities and counties to accelerate economic development with financing programs, including those available through the American Recovery and Reinvestment Act (ARRA).

 PFA’s governance structure and local government oversight and approval requirement for each financing ensure accountability and transparency.

 PFA works effectively and efficiently with each borrower’s finance team to satisfy the requirements of the government approval process, including local TEFRA approval and securing volume cap (if applicable).